See Also: The Best Hotels in Santorini

 - Walking: The hotel is located near the entrance to Finikia village, but up the hill and overlooking the caldera.
 Walk 16 minutes west to get to the center of Oia, where you’ll find an endless choice of restaurants, shops, and attractions, as well as the bus terminal.
 Head north to find the traditional village Finikia, which has a couple of great restaurants (6-minute walk) and Sigalas winery (18-minute walk).
 The Oia Castle ruins are 26 minutes away, while Ammoudi Bay is just 5 more minutes past the castle at the bottom of the caldera.

-- Bus: The Finikia Bus Stop is near the entrance to Finikia village, an 8-minute walk east on the main street in front of Alonistra Oia Houses.
+- Bus: The Finikia Bus Stop is near the entrance to Finikia village, a 7-minute walk east on the main street in front of Alonistra Oia Houses.
 Most buses that serve Oia also serve Finikia, except for the Baxedes bus which takes the northern route around.
 Buses here serve all of the major villages and beaches on the island, often with a change in Fira.
 Tickets are bought on board and range from €1.80 to €2.50 per person in the daytime, depending on the route.
 Night buses (12:30 a.m. to 5:00 a.m.) run less frequently and cost a little more, from €2.30 to €3.10.
 Buses can get very crowded, especially during the high season, so much so that they often fill to capacity and are unable to take on more passengers.
 There are only 23 public buses serving the island.

 - Taxis: The nearest taxi stand is at Stathmos Taxi, near the Oia Bus Terminal, 18 minutes from the villas.
 There is often a wait here as there are only 25 taxis serving the entire island (with guests from about 1,000 hotels, villas, and Airbnbs).
 Book ahead to avoid the wait, plus you can have them meet you at the Finikia Parking lot, which is much closer.
 There will be a small surcharge for advanced reservations and for carrying luggage, usually just a couple of Euros.
 The average rate to Fira is €15, and to the airport runs about €25.